 On this page

-The Governor’s Civics Awards for Schools is an education initiative to develop student awareness and skills as active and informed citizens in a multicultural and democratic society.
+The Governor’s Civics Awards for Schools is a cross-sector initiative to develop student awareness and skills as active and informed citizens in a multicultural and democratic society.
+The initiative involves an annual competition conducted by the Department for Education and guided by the Governor's Civics Awards for Schools Reference Group.

 The awards have been designed to align to the Australian Curriculum: History and Civics and Citizenship.